-• Based upon the preliminary review of the likely traffic and parking patterns (based upon practical experience with events held at nearby park locations and standard analysis), it is predicted that this site may demonstrate traffic issues.
-Existing special events held near this site experience challenges accommodating traffic generated by events, and a stadium will likely experience the same.
-This site would require a plan for mitigating impacts, including shuttling patrons to and from an off-site location, encouraging use of alternative modes of transportation (walking, biking, public transportation, rideshare, etc.), and establishing a program to manage patrons parking in nearby neighborhoods to access the site.
-A transportation analysis would be needed to assess impacts and develop these mitigation measures.
+- Based upon the preliminary review of the likely traffic and parking patterns (based upon practical experience with events held at nearby park locations and standard analysis), it is predicted that this site may demonstrate traffic issues. - Existing regular operations in the area contribute to traffic congestion. - Existing special events held near this site experience challenges accommodating traffic generated by events, and a stadium will likely experience the same. - This site would require a plan for mitigating impacts, including shuttling patrons to and from an off-site location, encouraging use of alternative modes of transportation (walking, biking, public transportation, rideshare, etc.), and establishing a program to manage patrons parking (who sometimes park illegally) in nearby neighborhoods to access the site. - A transportation analysis would be needed to assess impacts and develop these mitigation measures.

-- All of the above listed general community benefits apply to this site. - The Parks and Recreation Department Administrative Offices are located at this site and the building is aging.
+- All general community benefits listed on pages 10 and 11 apply to this site. - The Parks and Recreation Department Administrative Offices are located at this site and the building is aging.
 Should this site be deemed an appropriate development site, the stadium may have the capacity to house a substantial number of Parks and Recreation administrative staff.
-This would reduce an expense to the Austin tax payer to replace or continuously repair the existing Parks and Recreation Department administrative building.
+This would reduce an expense to the Austin tax payer to replace or continuously repair the existing Parks and Recreation Department administrative building. - A stadium has the opportunity to serve as a venue for the events that are currently held at Auditorium Shores.
+Increasing year-round public access to Auditorium Shores through event relocation is consistent with the Special Events Task Force Recommendations.

-- A stadium has the opportunity to serve as a venue for the events that are currently held at Auditorium Shores.
-Increasing year-round public access to Auditorium Shores through event relocation is consistent with the Special Events Task Force Recommendations. - The surrounding area has built out commercial activity, including but not limited to retail, restaurants, and limited medical or health-related business, that may provide increased economic activity and/or benefit from partnership opportunities for expanded services.
+The surrounding area has built out commercial activity, including but not limited to retail, restaurants, and limited medical or health-related business, that may provide increased economic activity and/or benefit from partnership opportunities for expanded services.